 It was Oral-B who really kicked off the ‘smart’ and ‘connected’ electric toothbrush game.
 It has taken a few years to gain traction but today there is a bigger demand for such.

-To date the DiamondClean has been the flagship brush for Sonicare.
-Now in it’s 3rd generation, when reviewing this toothbrush earlier this year, I concluded that I didn’t think it was quite good enough to compete with Oral-B. It is still an exceptional brush but take into account features and price and Oral-B take the win in my opinion.
+To date, the DiamondClean has been the flagship brush for Sonicare.
+Now in its 3rd generation, when reviewing this toothbrush earlier this year, I concluded that I didn’t think it was quite good enough to compete with Oral-B. It is still an exceptional brush but takes into account features and price and Oral-B takes the win in my opinion.
 Read the DiamondClean 3rd generation review.

-Sonicare began to take the fight with Oral-B, launching the FlexCare Platinum Connected.
-Whilst the FlexCare Platinum Connected was an absolutely fantastic piece of kit, getting a full 5* in our hands on review, it lacked the finer detail and finishing touches of the DiamondClean series.
+Sonicare began to take up the fight with Oral-B, launching the FlexCare Platinum Connected.
+Whilst the FlexCare Platinum Connected was an absolutely fantastic piece of kit, getting a full 5* in our hands-on review, it lacked the finer detail and finishing touches of the DiamondClean series.

 But do we now have the solution to this problem?
 The DiamondClean Smart.

-I wish to make things clear from the outset, there are different DiamondClean models so to try an avoid confusion I am outlining the differences below.
+I wish to make things clear from the outset, there are different DiamondClean models so to try and avoid confusion I am outlining the differences below.

 The brush on test/being reviewed here is the DiamondClean Smart in Black, model number HX9244/14.